 For cuts that do not require a sharp edge a jigsaw with a carbide tipped blade may be used.

 When the material is cut the edges must be resealed.
 If CBF cuts the material we will reseal the edges.
 If the edges are cut in the field, we will supply the resealing product.

 Pre-Drilling the Material

-The holes must be pre-drilled on-site from the finished side of the material facing up using carbide tipped drill bits.
-(CBF can supply the drill bits.)
+The holes must be pre-drilled from the finished side of the material facing up using carbide tipped drill bits.
+(CBF can drill the material with dwg or dxf files.)
 The holes must be drilled larger than the shaft of the screw to allow for movement of the panel.

 Only work with dry material & in dry conditions.
 Working with damp material or in damp conditions will cause the dust to permanent “burn” into the material & leave permanent stains.

 When using steel furring strips there must be one fixed point near the center of the board with a 7/32” drill bit.
 The other dilation points will be oversized using a 9/32” drill bit.

 When using wood furring strips you will only have dilation points using a 9/32” drill bit, which are all oversized.